Sustainable development

 Applying sustainability

 Our operations meet environmental, social and financial requirements.
 Our integral approach to sustainable operations covers aspects such as the consumption of resources, greenhouse gas emissions and waste.
 However, we also endeavour to make sustainability visible and tangible and to promote dialogue on sustainability at our university sites.
 The aim is to turn our campuses into places where members of the university and visitors can learn about and experience sustainability.
-We aim to be carbon-neutral by 2030 and to achieve net-zero emissions by 2040.

 We are also a founding partner of Nature Positive Universities, a growing UNEP network of over 400 universities worldwide that promotes and conserves intact natural environments.